 Mejía and Murauskaite (2022) also identified some of the measures taken to address transport poverty which include social justice policies, gender mainstreaming, housing and sustainable mobility strategies, active mobility solutions, polycentricity and the concept of 15-minute cities, fighting isolation in remote areas as well as the digital divide.
 Many living areas across Europe, both urban and rural, are now being planned in a way that reduces as much as possible the negative consequences of transport.
 In this respect, the spatial arrangement of the built environment is vital to carrying out daily activities and accessing goods and services.

+The new Clean Industrial Deal has announced a Sustainable Transport Investment Plan, to support specific renewable and low-carbon fuels for aviation and waterborne transport, and new rules facilitating the shift towards sustainable land transport modes.

 5.1.3 Carbon inequality

+Decarbonisation is at the core of the new EC priorities and the Clean Industrial Deal, but the transition must be fair and just, ensuring benefit to every region and person in the EU.

 Carbon inequality refers to the unequal distribution of carbon emissions (or carbon footprint) and relative impacts across regions and on different socio-economic groups.
 Chancel (2022) estimated the global inequality of individual GHG emissions in 2019 and found that the bottom 50% of the world population emitted 12% of global emissions, whereas the top 10% emitted 48% of the total.
 Inequalities in carbon footprints remain large both between and within world regions.
 Inequality of carbon footprint between income groups is expanding across all regions, with a declining trend in the carbon footprint for developed economies, and increasing trend for developing countries across all income groups (Zheng et al., 2023).

 For the European Union, an ongoing JRC research project on the distributional aspects of the carbon and other environmental footprints of households confirms large inequality in consumption footprints across different segments of the population (Ciccolini et al., 2024).